vbookshelf/Offline-MedAi-Console/README.md

 A single-file architecture allows any auditor to review the entire codebase in one sitting.
 Localhost enforcement ensures data never leaves the device.

-The hard problem was never the AI.
-It was trust.
+The hard problem is not the AI.
+It's trust.

 <br>